 As the healthcare market transitions from a practice of treating the sick to a consumer-driven market focused on preventative care and longevity, consumers' appetite for digital health offerings is increasing and there is a significant and growing interest in digital health technology that allows users to address their unique needs and life circumstances.
-We believe women in particular necking for tools that give them greater control over their health and confidence in their ability to self-manage and optimally prepare for potential health risks.
+We believe women are particularly impacted by the state of healthcare today and are looking for tools that give them greater control over their health and confidence in their ability to self-manage and optimally prepare for potential health risks.
 To maximize their utility, we believe these tools should be intelligent, affordable, and fit seamlessly into every woman's lifestyle.

-Consequently, Movano is creating noninvasive, cuffless and comfortable solutions that sit at the intersection of the medical and consumer device market, providing medical-grade diagnostics in addition to lifestyle fitness monitoring.
+Consequently, we are creating intelligent, sleek and comfortable solutions that sit at the intersection of the medical and consumer device market, providing medical-grade diagnostics in addition to lifestyle fitness monitoring.
+Our first product in development is a smart ring called the Evie Ring.